If you're one of the millions of people in the US suffering from constipation, you may be at risk for chronic kidney disease (CKD).

 Constipation can affect fluid balance in CKD patients.
 When constipation occurs, it can lead to the retention of stool in the intestines, which can cause an increase in water absorption from the stool back into the body.

 This can result in the loss of fluid from the intestinal contents and contribute to fluid imbalance.
-The increased water absorption can exacerbate fluid retention in the body, potentially worsening edema and fluid overload.
+The increased water absorption (water rich foods) can exacerbate fluid retention in the body, potentially worsening edema and fluid overload.

 Managing constipation effectively is important to prevent these complications and maintain fluid balance in CKD patients.
 Ensuring an adequate fluid intake, incorporating dietary fiber, and following appropriate medical advice can help alleviate constipation and support fluid balance in CKD management.